RonCalabreseLab/Leech-8Cell-Tutorial-NeuroML/genesis-scripts/README.md

 ## Running the tutorial

+First, copy the GENESIS `.simrc` file (e.g., found at `/usr/lib64/genesis/startup/.simrc` of the NeuroFedora mentioned above) to the same directory as this README file.

-Start a terminal application and navigate to the same directory as this README file, and type:
+Then, start a terminal application and navigate to the same folder.
+To start the tutorial, type:

 ```sh
 genesis tutorial.g